What Is Carnita?

 Feta cheese makes a good substitute for queso fresco.

 You should choose a mild feta cheese to use in place of queso fresco.

 - Queso Fresco, crumbled

 - 1 Tablespoon Dried Oregano

 - 3 cloves Garlic

 - 4 lbs Pork Shoulder/Butt, boneless

-- The next day place the pork in the crockpot on low and cook for 8 hours.
-We like to serve ours with warmed corn tortillas, cilantro and cotija or queso fresco and sometimes a little avocado.
+- We like to serve ours with warmed corn tortillas, cilantro and cotija or queso fresco and sometimes a little avocado.